 An anonymous proxy is a tool many use to mask their IP and is generally used by free VPN and IP proxy services.
 It works by stripping your IP address and replacing it with a proxy IP when a server requests information.
 The proxy identifies itself as a proxy to the website and can run into problems with streaming sites and other sites that need to enforce geo-blocks or other restrictions.

 As such, users of an anonymous proxy may run into blocks as not all sites allow proxy IPs to visit or stream from it.
 So, if you are looking to finally access US or UK Netflix from outside of these countries, it might not be the best tool for the job.

 Elite Proxy or Highly anonymous proxy

-This type of proxy has two names, but they take HTTP proxies to the next level.
+This proxy type has two names, but they take HTTP proxies to the next level.
 Like an anonymous proxy, these proxies will hide your IP address and substitute their own.
-However, unlike an anonymous proxy that will tell the server it is a proxy, elite proxies will not do that, and instead, they will use techniques to avoid getting detected as a proxy.
+However, elite proxies will not do that, unlike an anonymous proxy that will tell the server it is a proxy.
+Instead, they will use techniques to avoid getting detected as a proxy.

 HTTP vs. HTTPS

 One of the most significant differences between the two styles of proxy is the communication between yourself and the proxy.
 For HTTPS proxies, requests are not sent to the HTTPS proxy to echo the website you intend to visit.
-Instead, when you send a web request, your proxy server creates a TCP connection, after which your request data can then reach the website.
-The only checked and notified is your IP address, which allows for true end to end security.
+Instead, when you send a web request, your proxy server creates a TCP connection, after which your request data can reach the website.
+Only your IP address is checked and notified, which allows for proper end-to-end security.

 What proxy server is better

-Naturally, the best proxy for your situation will depend on what you are looking to do.
+Naturally, the best proxy for your situation will depend on what you want.